opencontainers/runtime-spec/config.md

 ## Platform-specific configuration

 The *platforms* array should contain a list of platforms which the container supports.
+Only the main configuration file `config.json` may contain a *platforms* section.

 * **os** (string, required) specifies the operating system family this image must run on.
 Values for os must be in the list specified by the Go Language document for [`$GOOS`](https://golang.org/doc/install/source#environment).
 * **arch** (string, required) specifies the instruction set for which the binaries in the image have been compiled.
 Values for arch must be in the list specified by the Go Language document for [`$GOARCH`](https://golang.org/doc/install/source#environment).